syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ## Customize the Segment Corner Radius

-You can use `SegmentCornerRadius` property of `SfSegmentedControl`, to customize the segment corner radius of the segmented control.
+Use the `SegmentCornerRadius` property of `SfSegmentedControl` to customize the segment corner radius of the segmented control.

 {% tabs %}
 {% highlight XAML %}